Five Top Stock Market Trading Strategies

-Another big mistake people tend to make when they begin trading is to purchase software believing it will help them with their decisions about which stocks to buy and sell.
+Another big mistake people tend to make when they begin trading the stock market is to purchase software believing it will help them with their trading decisions about which stocks to buy and sell.
 While on the surface this sounds great, far too many spend their hard earned cash on expensive software packages that promise riches from very little effort or capital, only to find that this is simply not true.

 There’s an old saying, ‘what a wise man does in the beginning, a fool does in the end.’

-When I ask people about their trading process and what rules they use, I find that so many have followed the path of the 90 percent who fail to make money in the stock market and few see their own mistakes.
+When I ask people about their trading process and what trading strategies they use, I find that so many have followed the path of the 90 percent who fail to make money in the stock market and few see their own mistakes.
 Indeed, the 90 percent who do fail, fail to plan properly because they don’t gain a proper education.

-In my book, if you want to be successful in the stock market, find out what 90 per cent of websites are promoting that traders should do and you’ll know what successful traders don’t do.
+In my book, if you want to be successful in the stock market, find out what 90 percent of websites are promoting that traders should do and you’ll know what successful traders don’t do.